expo/expo/docs/README.md

 Version names correspond to directory names under `versions/`.

-`unversioned` is a special version for the next SDK release. `devdocs` isn't actually an SDK version, it's just a special version that corresponds to the "Tool Developer Documentation" website.
+`unversioned` is a special version for the next SDK release. `devdocs` isn't actually an SDK version, it's a special version that corresponds to the "Tool Developer Documentation" website.

 Sometimes you want to make an edit in version `X` and have that edit also